jgcfyidev/jgcfyi/content/2-Agency.md

 <h1 style="margin:0;">Agency</h1>
 <h4 style="margin-top:0; margin-bottom: 16px;">Derived in Affectionate Relationship to Each Other and our Places</h4>

-Life-giving agency must be established through the kind of spontaneous, trust-filled relationship that distant institutions are incapable of.
+<span class="blurb">Life-giving agency must be established through the kind of spontaneous,
+trust-filled relationship that distant institutions are incapable of.
-Innovative organizational structures, in rhythm with natural ecologies, can scaffold these relationships into a more resilient organizational mycelium in support of our home places.
+Innovative organizational structures, in rhythm with natural ecologies, can scaffold these relationships into a more resilient organizational mycelium in support of our home places.</span>

 > A form of government that is not the result of a long sequence of
 > shared experiences, efforts, and endeavors can never take root.